International Driving Permit or License (IDP) in Dubai UAE

-International Driving Permit or License (IDP) in Abu Dhabi, Dubai, UAE information.
+International Driving Permit (IDP) in Abu Dhabi, Dubai, UAE information.
 An IDP can be obtained in the UAE, and an overseas IDP is recommended and might be necessary for driving a rental car in Dubai and UAE.

 Driving licence rules, especially in the UAE it seems, appear to change frequently and/or be implemented inconsistently.
 Be wary of whatever you read (including this page, official government websites, and newspaper reports).
 Remember that within the UAE, each emirate might implement rules differently and/or have their own rules.
 Also, authorities sometimes sound like they contradict each other, and press reports of updates are only as accurate as information they receive.
 The IDP topic is especially notorious for conflicting information.